MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine.md

   In Hyper-V Manager, Find **Quick Create** in the right hand **Actions** menu.

 3. **Customize your virtual machine**
   * (optional) Give the virtual machine a name.
-    > **Note:** This is the name Hyper-V uses for the virtual machine, not the computer name given to the guest operating system that will be deployed inside the virtual machine.
+    This is the name Hyper-V uses for the virtual machine, not the computer name given to the guest operating system that will be deployed inside the virtual machine.
   * Select the installation media for the virtual machine.
 You can install from a .iso or .vhdx file.
     If you are installing Windows in the virtual machine, you can enable Windows Secure Boot.
 Otherwise leave it unselected.
   * Set up network.
     If you have an existing virtual switch, you can select in the network dropdown.
 If you have no existing switch, you will see a button to set up an automatic network, which will automatically configure an external switch.